 - further skills practice and training recommendations

-- For the Trad Lead climbing course you will require standard personal climbing equipment.
-As a minimum, please plan on bringing your own harness, climbing shoes, helmet, belay device and a locking carabiner.
 If you have any other of your own climbing equipment, please also bring this along as well, we encourage people to learn and practice with their own gear.

-Canada West Mountain School will supply all other ropes, anchor systems, lead climbing equipment and safety gear.
+Canada West Mountain School will supply all other ropes, anchor systems, lead climbing equipment (rack), and safety gear.

 For clothing and other supplies, please come prepared for any conditions, including rain and wind.
 This is an outdoor course and all skills can be safely taught in most conditions, including rain showers.
 In the event that the weather forecast is deemed too severe to run the course (electrical storms, heavy rain warnings, etc) our Guides will notify the participants in advance.
 Due to the ever-changing nature of weather, this decision may not be made until 24 hours before the course start.
 If you do not hear from Canada West Mountain School staff or Guides before your course, please plan on arriving at the scheduled meeting location and time.